Nikolai Kozyrev (diplomat): Ambassadorship and later life

 On 16 October 1991, he was advanced to the rank of Ambassador Extraordinary and Plenipotentiary and was appointed the Soviet ambassador to Ireland that same day.
 With the dissolution of the Soviet Union later that year, he was formally confirmed in post as ambassador of Russia on 10 February 1992, as the Soviet Union's legal successor, until his recall on 6 April 1998.
 Retiring that year, he joined the Diplomatic Academy of the Ministry of Foreign Affairs of Russia as Vice-Rector for Personnel, later becoming an advisor at the academy's Centre for Eurasian Studies of the Institute of Contemporary International Problems.
 He also taught in the academy's Department of Russian Diplomacy and Foreign Policy, where he was known as a prominent expert on Iran and Afghanistan, and was an Honorary Professor of the Diplomatic Academy.

+Awards

 Over the course of his career Kozyrev was awarded the Order of the Red Banner of Labour, the Certificate of Honour of the Presidium of the Supreme Soviet of the RSFSR, and the title of Honoured Worker of the Ministry of Foreign Affairs of Russia.

+Personal life

+He was married, with a daughter.

+Death

 Kozyrev died on 11 September 2021, at the age of 87.
 The Russian Ministry of Foreign Affairs announced that he was "a mentor for a whole generation of diplomat-orientalists, with whom he was always ready to share his extensive knowledge and rich professional experience."
 He was married, with a daughter.